aldente0630/fraud-detection/README.md

 |Random Cut Forest|68.84%|7.96%|3min 10s|EC2 ml.m4.xlarge (2 CPUs, mem 16GB)|

 ## Submission
 COPOD performance was the best in AUROC, the competition criterion, so I fitted the entire dataset with it and submitted the predictions.
-The final result is 82.03% of AUROC, which is quite far from 94.59%, which is No. 1 in the private leaderboard, but the possibility as unsupervised learning could be found.
+The final result is AUROC 82.03%, which is quite far from 94.59%, which is No. 1 in the private leaderboard, but the possibility as unsupervised learning could be found.